TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

 .. ###### END~OF~TABLE ######

-Elements containing values (“Value” elements):
+Elements containing values ("Value" elements):
 """"""""""""""""""""""""""""""""""""""""""""""

 All elements defined here must contain a string value and no other XML